susam/mathb/README.md

 MathB.in was the longest-running mathematics pastebin, serving its community of users for over a decade until its discontinuation in March 2025.
-It was not the first mathematics pastebin on the world wide web.
-It was the second.
-The first mathematics pastebin on the web was created by Mark A. Stratman which was hosted at `mathbin.net` until 2020.
+It was not the first mathematics pastebin on the world wide web though.
+It was the second one.
+The first one was created by Mark A. Stratman which was hosted at `mathbin.net` until 2020.

 MathB.in was launched on Sunday, 25 March 2012, after a single night of furious coding.
 This was a result of stumbling upon